KDE/crow-translate/README.md

 ### KDE

-KDE have a convenient feature to define shortcuts in .desktop file and import them in settings.
-These shortcuts are already enabled and should work by default.
+KDE have a convenient feature to define shortcuts in `.desktop` file and import them in settings.
+We already defined these shortcuts in the `.desktop` file, you just need to activate it in settings.

+Open Settings -> Keyboard -> Shortcuts -> Add new -> Application, select "Crow Translate" and press Ok.

+If you migrating from 2.x, you will need to remove older entry first since the application `.desktop` file changed.

+This method will also work for X11.

 ### GNOME